1. Stopped By The Police On The Street, Now What?

 In certain situations, you can refuse to testify:

-(ii) if you would have to give information in relation to anything that would render yourself or a close relative liable to prosecution (see here).
+• if you would have to give information about yourself or a close relative that would make you subject to arrest

 Criminal Code, Chapter 15, Section 2